March 28, 2023

-Don’t forget to use a VPN and a few suicide accounts.
-In my experience new “botters” will make mistakes and get caught.
-Do your own research on Google to find the best and the worst spot to bot.
-You should be able to find some examples of python bots for Runescape on Github.
-Don’t run these scripts, use them only to learn what other modules and methods cheaters like you are using to ruin the game for everyone else.
+Don’t forget to utilize a VPN and create a few throwaway accounts.
+In my experience, new “botters” are prone to making mistakes and getting caught.
+Conduct your own research on Google to find the best and worst spots for botting.
+You should be able to find examples of Python bots for Runescape on GitHub.
+However, it’s advisable not to run these scripts; instead, use them as a learning resource to understand what modules and methods cheaters use to disrupt the game for others.

 import pyautogui